 He added Snettisham itself hosts three historic gold mines.

-Additionally, the region is home to Coeur Mining’s Kensington gold mine, which has 675,000 ounces in resources.
+The Juneau gold belt is home to Coeur Mining’s Kensington gold mine, which has 675,000 ounces in resources.
 One of the closest active operations to Snettisham is Hecla Mining Company’s Greens Creek polymetallic silver, gold, zinc and lead mine, which has 840,000oz of gold.

-Additionally, there are numerous other historic mines in the area including the Alaska Juneau and Treadwell mines that produced 3Moz of gold.
+There are numerous other historic mines in the area including the Alaska Juneau and Treadwell mines that produced 3Moz of gold.

 Northern Cobalt has likened the lode gold mineralisation to that of Kirkland Lake Gold’s high-grade Fosterville mine in Victoria.